History of Trevor Story in Timeline

 Trevor Story

-On November 15, 1992, Trevor John Story, who would become a professional baseball shortstop and second baseman, was born.
+On November 15, 1992, Trevor John Story was born.
+He is an American professional baseball shortstop and second baseman.

 Others born on this day/year

-In 2011, Trevor Story was drafted by the Colorado Rockies in the first round of the MLB draft and signed with the Rockies for a $915,000 signing bonus.
+In 2011, Trevor Story was selected by the Colorado Rockies in the first round of the MLB draft and signed with the team, receiving a $915,000 signing bonus.
 He then played for the Casper Ghosts.

 2012: SAL Postseason All-Star

-In 2012, Trevor Story played for the Asheville Tourists and was named a SAL Postseason All-Star after batting .277 with 18 home runs.
+In 2012, Trevor Story played for the Asheville Tourists and was named a SAL Postseason All-Star after batting .277 with 18 home runs and 63 RBIs.

 2013: Played for Modesto Nuts

-In 2013, Trevor Story played for the Modesto Nuts, where he recorded a .233 batting average.
+In 2013, Trevor Story played for the Modesto Nuts and struggled, recording a .233 batting average.

 2014: Promotion to Tulsa Drillers

-In 2014, Trevor Story was promoted to the Tulsa Drillers in June after excelling in Modesto, but struggled with Tulsa, batting .205.
+In 2014, after excelling in Modesto, Trevor Story was promoted to the Tulsa Drillers in June.
+He struggled with Tulsa, batting .205.

-In 2015, Trevor Story began gaining experience as a second and third baseman.
-He started the season with the New Britain Rock Cats before being promoted to the Albuquerque Isotopes on July 1.
-He also appeared in the All-Star Futures Game and finished the 2015 season with a .350 on-base percentage and 20 home runs for New Britain and Albuquerque.
+In 2015, Trevor Story gained experience as a second baseman and third baseman.
+He started the season with the New Britain Rock Cats and was later promoted to the Albuquerque Isotopes.
+He also appeared in the All-Star Futures Game.

-In April 2016, Trevor Story made his MLB debut, setting a record for a rookie by hitting home runs in each of his first four games and tying the MLB rookie record for home runs in the month.
-He was also named the National League's Rookie of the Month for April 2016.
+In April 2016, Trevor Story made his MLB debut and set a record for a rookie by hitting home runs in each of his first four games.
+He also tied the MLB rookie record for home runs in the month of April and was named the National League's Rookie of the Month.

-In 2016, Trevor Story competed to become the Rockies' starting shortstop and made the Rockies' Opening Day roster after a .340 batting average during spring training.
+In 2016, Trevor Story competed for the Rockies' starting shortstop position during spring training.
+He made the Opening Day roster.

 In 2017, Trevor Story led the National League in strikeouts.

-In 2017, Trevor Story's season was less consistent, finishing with a .239 batting average and leading the NL with 191 strikeouts.
+In 2017, Trevor Story's season became less consistent, finishing with a .239 batting average and leading the NL in strikeouts.

 On November 16, 2018, Trevor Story married his high school sweetheart, Mallie Crow, in Grapevine, Texas.